What is the use of PETG film?

 2. Medical and Pharmaceutical Applications

-The rigid structure of PETG means that it can survive harsh sterilisation processes, which makes it an ideal substance for medical implants as well as packaging for pharmaceutical and medical devices.
+The rigid structure of PETG enables it to endure stringent sterilization methods, affirming its suitability for medical implants and packaging for pharmaceuticals and medical devices.

 3. Retail Stands and Displays